Mindgard/cli/README.md

 Our testing infrastructure can be pointed at your models using the CLI.

-Testing an external model uses the `test` command and can target either LLMs or Image Classifiers
+Testing an external model uses the `test` command to evaluate your LLMs.

 `mindgard test <name> --url <url> <other settings>`